Fermi Geometry of the Higgs Sector: Fermions and Fermi normal coordinates

 and examine their large-momentum limit, as determined by the kinetic terms of the theory.
 Since different external particles have the same flavor, let us distinguish their momenta by labels from $1$ to $N+4$ for the initial states and the final $\phi_{\bm{A}}$ and $\phi_{\bm{0}}$ particles in that order, \emph{i.e.} as written above from left to right.
 The leading terms in momentum of the first scalar amplitude are

 where $s_{c \cdots d} = (q_c + \ldots + q_d)^2$ are Mandelstam variables.
-The first term originates from the contact diagram, while the rest come from $t$-channel diagrams with $\phi_{\bm{C}}$ propagators and at least two $\phi_{\bm{0}}$ legs at each vertex.
-The leading pieces of the second scalar amplitude read
+The first term originates from the contact diagram, while the rest come from $t$-channel diagrams with $\phi_{\bm{C}}$ propagators and at least two $\phi_{\bm{0}}$ legs at each vertex.\footnote{We classify contact and propagator terms in an amplitude according to the Feynman rule prescriptions in \crefrange{eq:scalar_propagator}{eq:fermion_vertex}.} The leading pieces of the second scalar amplitude read

 The contact diagram yields the first three lines.
 While we have chosen to compute the amplitudes in Fermi normal coordinates, the resulting expressions necessarily equal those in Riemann normal coordinates found in \emph{e.g.} \cite{Cohen:2021ucp}; the use of a different parameterization here shuffles contributions between Feynman diagrams and eliminates contact terms that are quadratic and above in curvature to a greater extent.
 Similarly, we obtain the leading pieces